kkrull/marmot/man/pandoc/marmot.1.md

 A Meta Repo, for the purposes of this program, is a set of references to other Git repositories that are grouped into 1 or more categories.  **marmot** helps you work with all the repositories in a category, as if they are a single unit.
-See *marmot(7)* for details.
+See *marmot(7)* to get started.

 # OPTIONS